GrossfieldLab/loos/README.md

 ## Documentation

-Documentation is currently available online at http://loos.sourceforge.net and bundled with the official release downloads.
+Documentation is currently available online at http://loos.sourceforge.net or http://grossfieldlab.github.io/loos/, and is bundled with the official release downloads.
 If you are cloning from GitHub, then local documentation will need to be built using Doxygen.
 See the [INSTALL](INSTALL.md) file for more details.

 ## IMPORTANT NOTE FOR MACOS 10.11 "EL CAPITAN" USERS